 By Ludwig Mies van der Rohe Licence holder & manufacturer: Knoll International

 The current, definitive ‘Knoll Studio’ logo and Mies van der Rohe signature stamp has only been applied to the Barcelona Chair since 1995.
 You will find this stamp on the outside of the right-hand rear leg but models of the Barcelona Chair produced before this date can still be identified by a few distinguishing design features that will belie a copy.

 The seat and back cushions are adapted to accommodate the curved profile of the rear frame.
 The top of the back cushion should be aligned with the top of the frame, not sit proud, and the band of leather that surrounds the cushions should be uninterrupted i.e. without a seam of stitching on the corners.

 The cushions can only be upholstered in leather and the frame is always finished in high-polished steel.
-Prices for an authorised model start at £4,850.00
+View the product page for up to date prices.

 By Achille and Pier Giacomo Castiglioni Licence holder & manufacturer: Flos Spa